ayush-saran/Openlane_Workshop_VSD/README.md

 # Day 4 - #

+We now enter the realm of Placement and Routing, with emphasis laid on Clock Tree Synthesis and Setup and Hold slack violations.

+The PnR tools, make use of abstract LEF files, to perform interconnect optimised routes, in accordance with the set guidelines which have governed the industry since it's inception.

+Some of the guidelines are as mentioned.
+It is said that the input and output Ports, should be designed in such a way that they occupy odd multiples of the set track values, presented in the LEF files.

 guidelines -
 input and output should be on horiz & vertical lines width of std cell, odd multiples of track pitch